 With your support, families across Ethiopia, Somaliland and Kenya have rebuilt their drought-devastated farms and are feeding their children nutritious meals again.
-And as the Syrian civil war marches into its eighth devastating year, we have reopened schools and playgrounds, cared for children who have lost their parents and helped struggling families give their children a better start in life.
+And as the Syrian civil war marches towards its eighth devastating year, we have reopened schools and playgrounds, cared for children who have lost their parents and helped struggling families give their children a better start in life.

 Together, we have fought for the right of children to go to school, live a life free from poverty and fear, and grow up with the support and protection of a caring family.

-This year I witnessed our supporters come out in force to show solidarity with child refugees who have escaped the horrors of warfare, persecution and disaster to seek sanctuary in Europe – and fight for their right to be reunited with their families.
+In 2018 I witnessed our supporters come out in force to show solidarity with child refugees who have escaped the horrors of warfare, persecution and disaster to seek sanctuary in Europe – and fight for their right to be reunited with their families.
 And I visited our village community in Chipata in Zambia and saw first-hand the devotion, care and compassion which is giving parentless children there the chance of a happy childhood and better future.

 Your support for our poverty prevention and family strengthening programmes has meant our mission to prevent child abandonment and neglect worldwide continues, and through your child sponsorships you provided a supportive and stable family upbringing to thousands of children worldwide without parental care.

-I wish I could say that next year will be better for children – that fewer will experience the pain of losing their families, have their futures ruined by poverty or be forced to grow up under the constant threat of bombs and bullets.
+I wish I could say that this year will be better for children – that fewer will experience the pain of losing their families, have their futures ruined by poverty or be forced to grow up under the constant threat of bombs and bullets.
 But it seems I cannot.

 The UN estimates that 132 million people will need humanitarian assistance next year in 40 countries, and it is an awful irony that the most innocent in our societies, children, are always hit first and hardest when disaster strikes.